mcataford/diy/README.md

 # diy
-A collection of things you can do at home
+A collection of things you can do at

+> # ✈️ Moved away!
+>
+> This project has moved away from Github and is now hosted [elsewhere](https://forge.karnov.club/marc/diy).

 ## Index